ComplexityGarage/SatNOGS-station-/README.md

 Next step is, after making sure that antenna is working correctly and mounting it on the roof, to make the station available for everyone to schedule observations.

+## Operation guide

+To make an observation you have to:

+1. Log in to [network.satnogs.org](https://network.satnogs.org) using Garage's credentials.
+1. Go to [station page](https://network.satnogs.org/stations/2909/) and check if it is in *Online* or *Testing* mode.
+1. Open *Future passes* tab and mark passes you want to observe (you can filter by success rate and max elevation in *filters*, I advise to set minimal max elevation to 45 degrees while the antenna is mounted on the window).
+Note that you can only set observations since 10 minutes from now.
+1. Confirm pass observation in opened card.
+If you set multiple observations, pay attention to overlapping.

 ## Sources

 <!--- [Writing on GitHub]( https://docs.github.com/en/get-started/writing-on-github )-->